digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/how-to/use-s3-presigned-url-to-upload-docs.md

 ---
 <div style={{paddingBottom:'24px'}}>

-In this how-to guide, we will upload documents to S3 buckets using the **S3 signed URL** from a ToolJet application.
+In this how-to guide, we will upload documents to S3 buckets using the **S3 signed URL** from a JumpStart application.

-For this guide, we are going to use one of the existing templates on ToolJet: **S3 File explorer**
+For this guide, we are going to use one of the existing templates on JumpStart: **S3 File explorer**

 </div>